What should I expect from my TN Visa interview? - Resources Blog - US Immigration FAQs - Richards and Jurusik Immigration Law - Buffalo NY

 • How did you find out about the position offered?

-• What you will be doing in the United States as an accountant and computer systems analyst, computer engineer, or whatever position you have applied under?
+• What will you be doing in the United States as an accountant, computer systems analyst, computer engineer, or whatever position you have applied under?

 How should I answer the TN Visa interview questions?